ArturNiko/threads.js/README.md

 ## Important ⚠️

 - This package is getting updated and restructured frequently.
 Any major changes will bump the minor version.
-- If you have troubles after an update, please check the documentation of the new version or rollback to the previous version.
+- If you have troubles after an update, please check the documentation of the new version or install the previous version.

 ## Installation